 You sure can!
 Just be sure to thaw the fillets in the refrigerator overnight and dry them very well with paper towels before dredging.

-Parsley is the traditional herb for piccata, but a teaspoon of fresh thyme would be delicious.
+Parsley is the traditional herb for piccata, but a fresh chives or diced scallions would be delicious.
 Fresh basil would also add a lovely fresh and mild flavor to the lemon butter sauce.

 Dover or grey sole are classic fish fillets to use for a piccata preparation.
-Trout fillets, corvina, grouper and even tilapia could also work for this preparation.
+Haddock fillets, grouper and even tilapia could also work for this preparation.

 I love this dish with simple steamed broccolini and parmesan polenta.
-This fish with a golden crust is also delicious with garlic and lemon seasoned green beans and a cool summer salad like Gazpacho Salad or Mediterranean Tossed Salad.
+This fish with a golden crust is also delicious with Garlic Lemon Seasoned Green Beans and a cool summer salad like Gazpacho Salad or Mediterranean Tossed Salad.

 To store, wrap tightly or transfer to an airtight container and store in the refrigerator for up to two days.